bitsofparag/simple-page-builder/README.md

 - 012 Create Page Container
     a. connect page container so that it passes store changes to it's children i.e Canvas

+- 013 Add internal router

-- 013 Create HTMLElement component that renders on Canvas component
+- 014 Create HTMLElement component that renders on Canvas component